sem-tarasov/ai-multi-tool/README.md

 As an option for deployment, you can use GitHub Actions.
 Example for deployment to Google Cloud is described in [this file](./.github/workflows/google.yml).

-### Prerequiesits
+### Prerequisites
 Before deployment you should create:
 1. [Google Cloud Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects)

-### Enviroments
+### Environments
-For deployment using GitHUb workflow you need to set in GitHub next vars:
+For deployment using GitHub workflow you need to set in GitHub the following vars:
 - GCP_PROJECT_ID

 ## Code Review